Skip to content

 brain go

-No linked repos: - Opens new shell in project directory
+No linked repos: Opens a new shell in the project directory.

 Sync & Utilities